-If there are more than one unit shooting at a particular enemy unit, the shooting player must choose the primary unit.
+If there are more than one friendly unit shooting at a particular enemy unit, the player must choose the primary unit.
 All other units are secondary.
 The primary unit fires with full resolve.
-Second units fire with only 1 resolve.
+Secondary units fire with only 1 resolve.
+Use different colour dice for each unit because only those that hit can benefit from unit heroics.